0x4248/NetworkPulse/README.md

 make
 ```

+This should create the binaries `server` and `client`.
 On the clients make sure the clients are running in the background.

 ## Configuration